james-evolution/trampoline-world/README.md

 # Trampoline World

-Built for someone very dear to my heart:
+Built for someone very dear to my heart.

 A full-stack persistent web application that doubles as both a standalone desktop application and a mobile application.
 <br>Compatible with both iOS and Android, this is effectively a CRM intended for tracking trampoline orders.